Stem Cells for Treating Prostate Cancer

 What is Prostate Cancer?

 The prostate is a tubuloalveolar exocrine gland the size of a ping-pong ball (when healthy).
-This reproductive glands purpose is to produce and store semen.
+This reproductive gland’s purpose is to produce and store semen.
 A prostate is located in front of the rectum and below the bladder around the upper urethra tube that empties urine produced by the bladder.
-Because of its location diseases of the prostate affect both sexual function and bladder control.
-Prostate diseases can be cancerous or noncancerous and can affect blood vessels and peripheral nerves that control erectile function leading to ED.
-Prostate cancer (PC) is a medical diagnosis with abnormal cell growth/division (malignancy) on the prostate gland.
+Because of its location, diseases of the prostate affect both sexual function and bladder control.
+Prostate diseases can be cancerous or noncancerous and can affect blood vessels and peripheral nerves that control erectile function, leading to ED.
+Prostate cancer (PC) is a medical diagnosis of abnormal cell growth/division (malignancy) in the prostate gland.
 If left untreated, cancer of the prostate can spread (metastasize) to other areas in the body, including:

 Metastasized prostate cancer is considered an advanced form of cancer and can even travel to the brain; however, this is very rare.